 Don’t underestimate the power of letting your potential clients get to know you.
 You’ll attract the people who relate to you and you’ll love working with them.
 And believe me when I say your fans will choose you as their photographer when the time comes - even if you’re more expensive.
 At the very least, they’ll be recommending you to everyone they know.

 The only thing that’s really in your way is fear and resistance and the only way to beat those enemies is just to go ahead and take action.
 Don’t think about it too much.
 Just go live and get your first one over and done with.
 Hardly anyone will watch to start with so you don’t have to worry about it being crap!
 No one is a pro straight out of the box.
 That just doesn’t happen.

 All you need is your computer or your phone to go live.
 Nothing fancy is required.
 If you want to take it up a level in time, then great, I can help you with that.
 For now though, the important thing is to start.

 Don’t expect ‘through the roof’ numbers and engagement to begin with.
 It doesn’t work like that.
 It will build over time and if you can stick with it and be consistent you’re going to love what happens to your enquiries and the quality of your clients.

 Before long you’ll find that you’re attracting clients who love your live streams and want to be in them!

 Now if all of this sounds great to you but you have no idea where to start and you have problems with consistency and taking action on these bigger, braver marketing activities then look no further than our Togs in Business membership.
 This is what we exist to do.
 We help you take the action you need to take to move your business forwards.
 It’s hard to be disciplined when you’re your own boss.
 You need accountability.
-If that sounds familiar then get yourself over to the membership and fill in the application to join us.
+If that sounds familiar then get yourself over to the membership.

 So tell me, are you going to go live?
 I’d love to hear your ideas and your concerns and challenges in the comments.
 I read them all!